 This will be a new cliché and an integral part of your revised workplace culture.
 Talk limited with each other.
 Try to use non-verbal platforms like text messages, emails, and hand gestures at the maximum.
 It will be challenging at the beginning, but will pave a way to establish new communication guidelines for the long term.
 You will notice that this will test the teamwork of you and your colleagues.
 An optimistic approach towards this will certainly reduce the chances of possible infections and other health hazards.

-Every organization possesses people who are in more danger of contracting infectious diseases.
+Every organisation possesses people who are in more danger of contracting infectious diseases.
 They might be suffering from health issues like diabetes or weak immune systems.
 Nevertheless, they would want to return to work as well.
 If you have such colleagues, you must consider helping them more than ever.
 This is the best way to reconnect with them.
 You can offer to swap work where there is a dire need of human interaction.
 They can be given more remote work in some cases.
 You can try to adjust your leaves with them if needed.

 This is an important thing you can do as a co-worker.
 In such uncertain times, you can suggest that your colleagues bring homemade lunch at the workplace.
 This will eliminate risks of infection through usage of vending machines, common refrigerators and other cafeteria utensils.
 You can indirectly promote the idea of healthy eating and can make this concept an integral part of your workplace culture.
 Employers will prevent gathering of staff at lunch tables.
 The best thing you can do in this situation is to cooperate with such decisions and convey the importance to your colleagues if they disagree in some cases.